One of the movie houses that I’ve gotten the most requests to see photos of is Cameron Diaz’s beach house from Head Above Water.

 Harvey Keitel plays a judge and Nathalie’s husband.
 They make an odd couple, for sure.

-	The movie was filmed in 1996, but the interiors don’t look dated at all.
+The movie was filmed in 1996, but the interiors don’t look as dated as you’d expect.

 Head Above Water was a remake of a Norwegian film.

 I guess I should mention for those of you who haven’t seen the movie that I might mention some things you’d consider “spoilers” in this post, but I’ll try not to give anything major away!